icyfrostbolt/icyfrostbolt/README.md

 👋 Hi, I’m Ryan!
 I’m a university student who is interested in programming and computer science!

-🎓 I use:
+💻 I use:
 - Python
 - Java

-💻 I also know:
+🖥️ I also know:
 - HTML/CSS
-- Javascript (Some)
+- Javascript

+🎓 Currently learning:

+- R

 ✉️ You can reach me on:
 - [LinkedIn](https://www.linkedin.com/in/ryan-lowe-aa873a241/)